bitwizeshift/Alloy/doc/legal.md

 ## Simplified

-In non legal terms, this means that whenever an application built with `alloy` is distributed -- either as source code, or as a binary package, the [license text](../LICENSE) must also accompany the distribution in some form.
+In non legal terms, this means that whenever an application built with **Alloy** is distributed -- either as source code, or as a binary package, the [license text](../LICENSE) must also accompany the distribution in some form.
 This may be in the form of a printed documentation, a digital list of credits distributed with the application, or even as acknowledgement from within the application itself (e.g. in credits, 'about', etc).

-Similarly, if the the `alloy` project is used as the basis to a new engine, attribution must be made for any substantially copied portions (algorithms, designs, etc.).
+Similarly, if the the **Alloy** project is used as the basis to a new engine, attribution must be made for any substantially copied portions (algorithms, designs, etc.).

 ## Endorsement

-At no point is `alloy` or any of its contributors to be misrepresented as endorsing a project that uses this engine without prior written acknowledgement from the maintainers.
+At no point is **Alloy** or any of its contributors to be misrepresented as endorsing a project that uses this engine without prior written acknowledgement from the maintainers.